 - You use multiple devices and are constantly on the move.

-I bet most of these apply to you, but even if just one of them does, you NEED to be using two-step verification.
-If you get hacked, just one simple mishandled tweet could ruin the reputation you’ve worked so hard to build, and don’t even get me started on what could happen if you’re hacked and you manage social media for clients or businesses!
+I bet most of these apply to you, but even if just one of them does, you NEED to be using two-step verification for all of your accounts.
+If you get hacked, just one simple mishandled tweet could ruin the reputation, or dedicated followers, you’ve worked so hard to build, and don’t even get me started on what could happen if you’re hacked and you manage social media for clients or businesses!
 That’s a nightmare none of us (or your bosses) want to think about.
 They are trusting you to do right by them, so you need to trust the process and get over the fact that two-step authentication is annoying or that your passwords are secure enough.

 So do the right thing and get double coverage.
 Please, and thank you.